skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/PuttingTogether/Week4.md

 __Root cause__ is the initial cause of a situation that introduces a problem or risk.
 The purpose of using fishbone diagrams in risk management is to identify the root cause of a potential problem for a project or program.

+__Step 1) Define the problem__

+State the problem “trouble delivering products to downtown office buildings on time.”
+Add the problem to the head of his fishbone diagram.

+__Step 2) Identify the categories__

+The types of categories that could be causing the problem.
+These categories will change depending on the type of problem or industry.
+Some common examples of categories include “people,” “technology,” “materials,” “transportation,” “money,” “time,” “environment,” and “procedures.”

+__Step 3) Brainstorm the causes__

+Brainstorm areas of concern within each category.
+Reaches out to your team for help in identifying these possible causes.
+Fill in the lists with some of the causes that could be related to each category.

 ![fishbone-diagram](fishbone-diagram.png)